Lol-Hi/cep-pygam3d/p/6-documentation/README.md

 #### Sighting mechanism for terrorists
 Firstly we have to check which civilians the terrorist is able to spot, and this is done in the `see()` method.
-All the obstacles that are in range of the terrorist's sight are collated first, before they are used to check if civilian sprites are blocked by
+All the obstacles that are in range of the terrorist's sight are collated before the program checks for the civilians.
+If the civilian appears in the range of sight of the terrorist, he will be detected no matter how far away he is from the terrorist, but if it is not, those that are outside a certain radius will not be detected.
+Afterwards, the program checks if the civilians are blocked by an obstacle by drawing a line between the terrorist and each detected civilian and seeing if it intersects the 2 diagonals of each wall.
+Those that are not blocked will be returned.

+In the `search_aim()` function, if the terrorist does not detect any civilians, it will simply continue moving.
+Or else, it will look for the closest civilian to start shooting.
+When it is shooting, it will not move until the person is killed, or after a certain amount of time which indicates that there is some other reason that it is not able to shoot the target, in this case the terrorist will move on and shoot his next target.

 ```python
 # in human.py